iavofficial/IAVFrontendFramework/README.md

 ### TypeScript
 This framework supports TypeScript although you can also use it with JavaScript.

+It is recommended to use TypeScript.
+If you develop own implementations with framework given contexts you have to pass certain properties to the contexts's provider.
+If you forget to pass this properties the TypeScript compiler will remind you.

 ### Imports
 This framework uses ES-6 import/export syntax.
 All exports are named exports.
 To import a module just type the name of the npm package and add the component you want to import.
 For example:
 ```javascript